Lyrarakis Winery Crete: Wine Tasting in Heraklion

 The winery is closed on Sundays.

-If you’re interested in a visit between November – March, it’s better to get in touch via mail, since during that period, visits are subject to availability.
+If you’re interested in a visit between November – and March, it’s better to get in touch via e-mail since, during that period, visits are subject to availability.

-There are dozens of excellent wineries in Crete, wine tasting can be a never-ending experience on the island.
+There are dozens of excellent wineries in Crete and wine tasting can be a never-ending experience on the island.

-You can check other wineries in Crete by getting in touch with the local Wine Association, Wines of Crete.
+You can check other wineries in Crete by reaching the local Wine Association, Wines of Crete.

-Others we have visited are Klados Winery (in Rethymnon) and Fragospito Winery (ex Gavalas) (from Heraklion).
+Others we have visited are Klados Winery (in Rethymnon) and Fragospito Winery (the former Gavalas Winery) (from Heraklion).

 Read more about Crete